 When considering the eligibility of studies for inclusion in a Cochrane Review, it is important to be aware that some studies may have been found to contain errors or to be fraudulent or may, for other reasons, have been corrected or retracted since publication.
 Review authors should examine any relevant retraction statements and errata for information (MECIR Box 4.4.e).
 This applies both to ‘new’ studies identified for inclusion in a review and to studies that are already included in a review when the review is updated.
 For review updates, it is important to search MEDLINE and Embase for the latest version of the citations to the records for the (previously) included studies, in case they have since been corrected or retracted.

 Including data from studies that are fraudulent or studies that include errors can have an impact on the overall estimates in systematic reviews.
+There is an increasing awareness of the importance of not including retracted studies or those with significant errata in systematic reviews and how best to avoid this (Royle and Waugh 2004, Wright and McDaid 2011, Decullier et al 2014).
+A recent study, however, showed that even when review authors suspect research misconduct, including data falsification, in the trials that they are considering including in their systematic reviews, they do not always report it (Elia et al 2016).
 Details of how to identify fraudulent studies, other retracted publications, errata and comments are described in the online Technical Supplement.

 C48: Examining errata (Mandatory)